sp-codes/webifier-test-virusscan/README.md

-# webifier-test-virusscan
+# webifier-test-malwarescan
-Dockersetup for the virus scan test for webifier
+Dockersetup for the malware scan test for webifier